 Prepare the duck breast by removing any sinew and trimming away any excess fat.
 Score the skin in a diamond shaped pattern making sure to not cut into the flesh.

 Make your sweet mustard dressing by combining the mustard with the vinegar and the sugar.
-Whisk in the sunflower oil and season with salt and pepper.
+Whisk in the rapeseed and walnut oil and season with salt and pepper.
+Add the bacon fat.
 Taste and adjust with additional sugar if necessary.

-Season both sides of the duck breast with salt and pepper.
-Cook the duck breast skin side down in a frying pan over a medium heat.
-As the duck releases fat, drain this off and continue cooking until the skin is crispy and golden brown.
+Season both sides of the duck breast with salt and place skin side down in a cold frying pan.
+Cook over a medium high heat.
+Continue cooking until the skin is crispy and golden brown.
 Turn it over onto the flesh side and brown all of the flesh.
-Lower the heat and add the honey to the pan, roll the duck breast in the honey until glazed and the meat is firm to touch.
+Lower the heat and add the orange and honey reduction to the pan, roll the duck breast in this until glazed.
+Leave to rest for 5 minutes.

 To serve, slice the duck breast thinly into 6 pieces.
 Dress the leaves with the mustard dressing and add the walnuts, parsley and lardons.
 Place a pile of leaves in the middle of your plate and arrange the duck slices on top.
 Drizzle round any of the resting juices.